California Wildfires Burn Amid High Risk of Brutal Blazes

 Preliminary damage assessments found that at least five buildings burned in the Lake Hughes area north of Los Angeles, but authorities said they believed more had been damaged or destroyed.

 There was no containment of a blaze that blackened foothills above the Los Angeles suburb of Azusa.
-It churned through nearly 4 square miles (10 square kilometers) of brush on Thursday and was moving away from homes.
+It churned through 2.3 square miles (5.96 square kilometers) of brush on Thursday and was moving away from homes.
 Evacuation orders issued to residents were lifted early Friday.

 Another blaze came dangerously close to a neighborhood in the city of Corona, east of Los Angeles, before crews controlled it.
 And a Northern California fire in the community of Sloughhouse, near Sacramento, burned about 500 acres (202 hectares) before firefighters stopped its forward spread.